rikard-sics/leshan/californium/CONTRIBUTING.md

 * features (both ideas and code are welcome)
 * test cases

+There are a couple of [enhancement issues](https://github.com/eclipse-californium/californium/issues?q=is%3Aissue+label%3Ahibernate), which have been closed for longer inactivity.
+Maybe, if you like to help and spend some time, you will be welcome.

 In order to get you started as fast as possible we need to go through some organizational issues first, though.

 ## Eclipse Contributor Agreement